 - Relevant hotel and supplier updates.
 Another way to empower travellers is by giving them access to supplier-specific information regarding health and hygiene practices right in the search results.
 Having this level of transparency built right into the booking process makes it easier for travellers to make informed choices they feel comfortable with.

 On the road — keeping travellers feeling safe, secure and cared for while travelling

 - Empower travellers on their mobile devices.
 According to data from Spend Journal, over 70 percent of travellers in the US always use their mobile phones while travelling.
-This means travellers should have full control of their trip at their fingertips.
+This means travellers should have full access to their trip at their fingertips.